SpeedyTheXD/Image-metadata-reader-doxmachine-/README.md

 - It's a program that prints out image's metadata and location to paste onto Google Maps (for fun only TT).
 - Used Exiv2 library
+- Has coordinates to paste onto Google Maps
+- Only works with images that have metadata and not stripped off

 <h3 align="center">
 Overview